When Is the Best Time

 Geierlay is one of the most picturesque bridges in Germany.
-It's very popular to visit if in the Hunsrück area.
+It's a half-day trip to the popular suspension bridge if you are in the Hunsrück area, at river Moselle, Eltz Castle, or as a good stopover.
 The bridge is open 24/7.
-The so-called visitor center is opened each day from 10 am to 4 pm except Tuesdays.
-Don't expect too much of it.
-Unfortunately, they don't provide you with lots of information in English.
+The visitor terminal is open each day from 10 am to 4 pm and provides a map in different languages.
+Make sure to read our 5 Must-Know Tips below (scroll down).

-It's ridiculously crowded during the summer and at weekends, especially on sunny days.
+It's utterly crowded during the summer and weekends are the worst, especially on sunny days.
 In autumn the views are just spectacular with the fall foliage.
-To avoid the crowds visit the bridge early morning or late evening in the summer.
-Fewer visitors in winter only.
+To avoid the crowds, visit the bridge early morning (around 10 a.m. or earlier) or late in the evening in the summer (after 7 p.m).
+There are very few visitors in winter only.

 Tip for photographers; The sunlight is best in the evening.
 The sunset is just gorgeous here.

 Geierlay is the second-longest suspension bridge in Germany with 360 meters at the height of 100 meters.
 In contrast to the longest suspension bridge in the Harz, the entrance is for free.
 The bridge was opened to the public on October 3.
 2015.
 The construction began in May, and it was completed in a record of 130 days.